 (previously known as : Dyctis agondas)

 These Caterpillars are green with a yellow stripe along the back and yellow spots along each side.
 There are two black horns on the head, and two orange tentacles on the tail.
-The Caterpillars grow to a length of about 4 cms.
-They feed on various Palms ( ARECACEAE ) including
+The caterpillars grow to a length of about 4 cms.
+They are an agricultural pest, feeding on various Palms (ARECACEAE) including

 They feed nocturnally, resting by day under a leaf.

 The pupa is green with yellow and blue spots, also with two horns on the head, and hangs head down from a cremaster.